 The Temperance Movement

 One of the monumental figures from this early period was Carrie Nation.
 Founder of a chapter of the WCTU, Nation was driven to close down bars in Kansas.
-The tall, brash woman was known to be vehement, often throwing bricks inside saloons.
+The tall, brash woman was known to be vehement and often threw bricks into saloons.
 At one point in Topeka, she even wielded a hatchet, which would become her signature weapon.
-Nation would not see Prohibition herself as she died in 1911.
+Carrie Nation would not see Prohibition herself as she died in 1911.

 The Prohibition Party

-Also known as the Dry Party, the Prohibition Party was formed in 1869 for American political candidates who were in favor of the prohibition of alcohol in the country.
+Also known as the Dry Party, the Prohibition Party was formed in 1869 for American political candidates who were in favor of a nationwide prohibition of alcohol.
 The party believed that prohibition could not be achieved or maintained under the leadership of either the Democratic or Republican parties.